nic0michael/OpenFeignProjects/README.md

 ## OpenFeign Spring Boot Example Project
+We have two Spring Boot Micro Services as two Maven Projects. \
+Which you can run in STS, Eclipse, or IntelliJ

 ---
 ## CustomerService - Spring Boot Micro-service with OpenFeign Client